Augustiner Bräu Mülln: The Soul of Salzburg’s Beer Culture

 The brewery produces one main beer year-round, the classic Märzen, alongside two seasonal favorites: the strong Bock and the malty Fastenbier.
 Ownership by the Benedictine monastery of Michaelbeuern ensures that quality remains high while keeping beer prices among the lowest in Salzburg.
 Whether you’re a beer connoisseur or a casual visitor, sampling these traditional brews is an essential part of the Salzburg experience.

 Unlike typical restaurants, Augustiner Bräu operates without waitstaff or a traditional menu.
 Guests are welcome to bring their own food, a custom cherished by locals.
 For convenience, numerous food stalls inside the beer hall serve tasty snacks, with payment made directly at each stall.
+Cash payments only.
+No credit cards accepted!

 Beer is self-served: simply grab a half- or full-liter stein, pay at the counter, and fill your stein at the taps using your receipt.
 This unique setup contributes to the authentic Austrian beer hall experience.

-While the brewery’s production areas are generally closed to the public, exclusive guided tours are available for groups of 10 or more.
-Led by the brewmaster, these weekday tours include a half-liter commemorative stein, a free beer coupon, and a traditional pretzel—a perfect way to dive deeper into Salzburg’s brewing history.
-For larger groups (15+ people), table reservations and private rooms with buffet service and beer barrels can be arranged for lunch or dinner.
+- While the brewery’s production areas are generally closed to the public, exclusive guided tours are available for pre-reserved guests.
+Led by the brewmaster, these weekday tours include a half-liter commemorative stein, a free beer coupon, and a traditional pretzel — a perfect way to dive deeper into Salzburg’s brewing history.

-The beer halls are spacious but fill up quickly, especially on weekends.
+- The beer halls are spacious but fill up quickly, especially on weekends.
 For larger groups (15+ people), table reservations and private rooms with buffet service and beer barrels can be arranged for lunch or dinner.

 Experience authentic Salzburg brewing culture and enjoy a classic Austrian beer tradition at Augustiner Bräu Kloster Mülln — Prost!

-- Opening Hours: 3:00 pm – 11:00 pm daily
+Opening Hours: 3:00 pm – 11:00 pm daily.

-- Closed: 24, 25, 31 December & 1 January
+Closed: 24, 25, 31 December & 1 January.

 Whether you’re exploring Salzburg’s historic beer halls or seeking a family-friendly tavern experience, Augustiner Bräu Kloster Mülln offers an unforgettable taste of Austria’s beer heritage.